-A copy of the agenda may be obtained by calling 352.955.2200, visiting the Metropolitan Transportation Planning Organization website at www.ncfrpc.org (click on Metropolitan Transportation Transportation Planning Organization during regular business hours, Monday through Friday 8:00 a.m. to 5:00 p.m., to 2009 NW 67th Place, Gainesville, FL.
+A copy of the agenda may be obtained by calling 352.955.2200, visiting the Metropolitan Transportation Planning Organization website at www.ncfrpc.org (click on Metropolitan Transportation Planning), or by visiting in person the office of the Metropolitan Transportation Planning Organization during regular business hours, Monday through Friday 8:00 a.m. to 5:00 p.m., to 2009 NW 67th Place, Gainesville, FL.
 For accommodations for persons with disabilities, please contact Metropolitan Transportation Planning Organization at 352.955.2200.